Cheshire: Economy

-The county also has an aircraft industry, with the BAE Systems facility at Woodford Aerodrome, part of BAE System's Military Air Solutions division.
-The facility designed and constructed Avro Lancaster and Avro Vulcan bombers and the Hawker-Siddeley Nimrod.
+The county also has an aircraft industry.
 On the Cheshire border with Flintshire is the Broughton aircraft factory, more recently associated with Airbus.
+For nearly 80 years until it closed in 2011, aircraft were designed and built at Woodford Aerodrome, including Avro Lancaster and Avro Vulcan bombers and the Hawker-Siddeley Nimrod.

 Tourism in Cheshire from within the UK and overseas continues to perform strongly.
 Over 8 million nights of accommodation (both UK and overseas) and over 2.8 million visits to Cheshire were recorded during 2003.

 At the start of 2003, there were 22,020 VAT-registered enterprises in Cheshire, an increase of 7% since 1998, many in the business services (31.9%) and wholesale/retail (21.7%) sectors.
 Between 2002 and 2003 the number of businesses grew in four sectors: public administration and other services (6.0%), hotels and restaurants (5.1%), construction (1.7%), and business services (1.0%).
 The county saw the largest proportional reduction between 2001 and 2002 in employment in the energy and water sector and there was also a significant reduction in the manufacturing sector.
 The largest growth during this period was in the other services and distribution, hotels and retail sectors.

 Cheshire is considered to be an affluent county.
 However, towns such as Crewe and Winsford have significant deprivation.
 The county's proximity to the cities of Manchester and Liverpool means counter urbanisation is common.
 Cheshire West has a fairly large proportion of residents who work in Liverpool and Manchester, while the town of Northwich and area of Cheshire East falls more within Manchester's sphere of influence.